 Typical costs to students not covered by the program fee:

 An Italian cell phone (required by the program in case of emergency, cost in 2013-14 approximately 20 €) and any telephone calls

 Other incidentals: laundry

 For further information, students from Vassar College, Wellesley College, and Wesleyan University should contact their respective study abroad offices.
-Students from schools outside the Consortium should contact Wesleyan University for 2013-2014, Vassar College for 2014-2015, and Wellesley College for 2015-2016.
-Outside students should submit applications by February 15 for the fall semester and full year, October 1 for the spring semester.
+Students from schools outside the Consortium should contact Vassar College for 2014-2015, and Wellesley College for 2015-2016, Wesleyan University for2016-2017.
+Outside students should submit applications by February 15 for the fall semester and full year, October 15 (2014) for the spring semester.
 Vassar students must check with their Office of International Programs for specific deadlines in early December.

 Each institution has its own regulations governing study abroad, and students are advised to seek out the relevant information on their home campus.
 All students must be covered by health insurance while they are abroad and will be asked to complete a health information form as well as provide insurance policy information.